unanmed/Mutate/docs/index-en.md

 7. `getScore(): number`Get the score of the game.
 The default scoring method is: `900000 notes (perfect counts as 100% of the score, good counts as 50% of the score) + 100000 combo points (max combo / amount of notes * 100000)`.
 8. `async setSound(type: NoteType, url: string)`Set the percussive sound for a specific type of note, `url` is the sound url.
 9. `getDetail()`Get details of how many `perfect` `good` `miss` `late` `early`, note that `late` and `early` are only recorded if the note's result is not `perfect`.
+10. `setScoreCalculator(fn: ScoreCalculator)` Set the scoring method.
+Passing in an object containing perfect, good, missed, max combo, early number, late number, and note count, output a number.
+11. `setOffset(offset: number)` Set the chart's offset.
+If positive, the chart will be advanced.
+If negative, the chart will be delayed.

 Commonly used properties:

 1. `status: MutateStatus`Game status, including `pre`, `playing`, `pause` and `exit`, indicating before started, in play, paused and finished respectively.
 2. `time: number`Current music time milliseconds.
-3. `length: number`The note number of the chart.
+3. `length: number`The note count of the chart.
 4. `ended: boolean`Whether is the game over.

-以下为只读属性
+Readonly properties:

 1. `isMobile: boolean`Is mobile or not.
 The game determines if the game is mobile based on the length and width of the screen, if `length > width`, it is computer side, otherwise it is mobile side.
 2. `target: HTMLCanvasElement`The canvas bound to the game.